kevinveld2001/speakerObject/README.md

 }
 ```
 ### file
-Upload the shound file you want to play to the `files` folder.
+Upload the sound file you want to play to the files folder.
 By using the "file" property you can tell the pi what file it should play.

 ```
 {